OpenBioMaps/documentation/official_docs/en/pwa.md

 ------------------------------------------

 Few settings are needed on the project admin interface.
-On the Maps settings page, you have to create a new MapServer layer:
+On the Maps settings page, you have to create a new MapServer layer in the *private map* file:

 ```
   LAYER